HackTJ/hacktj.github.io/readme.md

 -   `npm run deploy-homepage`: pushes to the [hacktj.github.io repo](https://github.com/HackTJ/hacktj.github.io) and deploys the site to <https://hacktj.org>
 -   `npm run deploy-all`: shortcut for both `npm run deploy-event` and `npm run deploy-homepage`

 All of the deploy commands involve running the `switch` script in this repository.
 If you notice that the switch script deletes the content of either `public/index.html` or `src/App.js`, immediately quit the `deploy` script and restore the contents through `git` and retry the command until it works.
+The `deploy-event` script doesn't commit the source code to the repository's master branch, it only commits the built code.
+You should commit the source code to the `master` branch each time you deploy.
+When you commit source code to the `master` branch, always try to make sure you run `npm run switch-event`.
+If you need to, create a [pre-commit hook](https://git-scm.com/docs/githooks#_pre_commit) to automatically do this.

 ## Notes for next year